Brandon Nakashima vs. Bernabe Zapata Miralles: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Brandon Nakashima vs. Bernabe Zapata Miralles Trends and Insights

-- Nakashima is coming off a loss at the hands of No. 50-ranked Aleksandar Vukic, 4-6, 4-6, in the qualifying round at the China Open.
+- In the qualifying round of the China Open on September 25, 2023 (his last match), Nakashima lost to Aleksandar Vukic 4-6, 4-6.

-- Zapata Miralles most recently played on September 28, 2023 in the Round of 32 of The Astana Open and was defeated 6-7, 3-6 Egor Gerasimov.
+- Zapata Miralles last played on September 28, 2023 in the Round of 32 of The Astana Open and was taken down 6-7, 3-6 Egor Gerasimov.

-- On hard courts, Nakashima has played 33 matches over the past year, totaling 25.2 games per match (24.2 in best-of-three matches) while winning 50.1% of games.
+- In his 32 matches on hard courts over the past year, Nakashima has played an average of 25.5 games (24.5 in best-of-three matches).

-- In his 48 matches in the past 12 months across all court types, Zapata Miralles is averaging 23.1 games per match (21.6 in best-of-three matches) while winning 47.0% of those games.
+- Zapata Miralles has averaged 23.1 games per match (21.6 in best-of-three matches) through his 47 matches played in the past year across all court types, while winning 46.8% of the games.

-- In 17 matches on hard courts in the past 12 months, Zapata Miralles has averaged 20.4 games per match (19.0 in best-of-three matches) and 9.6 games per set, winning 40.5% of those games.
+- Zapata Miralles has played 16 matches on hard courts in the past 12 months, and has averaged 20.1 games per match (18.6 in best-of-three matches) and 9.5 games per set while winning 39.1% of games.

-- Dating back to 2015, Nakashima and Zapata Miralles have gone head-to-head two times, and Nakashima has come out on top in each of them, including their last matchup at the ATP Challenger Brest, France Men Singles 2021 on October 28, 2021 (6-4, 6-1).
+- Nakashima and Zapata Miralles have met two times dating back to 2015, and Nakashima has a 2-0 advantage, including a 6-4, 6-1 victory in their last meeting on October 28, 2021 at the ATP Challenger Brest, France Men Singles 2021.

-- Nakashima and Zapata Miralles have competed in four sets, and Nakashima has had the edge, coming out on top in all of them.
+- Nakashima and Zapata Miralles have competed in four sets against on another, with Nakashima taking four of them.

-- Nakashima and Zapata Miralles have squared off in 36 total games, with Nakashima winning 24 and Zapata Miralles claiming 12.
+- Nakashima and Zapata Miralles have matched up for 36 total games, and Nakashima has won more often, capturing 24 of them.

-- In their two matches against each other, Nakashima and Zapata Miralles are averaging 18 games and two sets.
+- Nakashima and Zapata Miralles have squared off two times, averaging 18.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.